 After returning to Pennsylvania, with the backing of my church, I started Darkness to Light, a Christian ministry.
 It began with the publication of a hardcopy newsletter in July 1991.
 The name for the ministry comes from Acts 26:18:

-“… to open their eyes [in order] to turn [them] back from darkness [i.e., falsehood and unrighteousness] to light [i.e. truth and righteousness] and [from] the authority of Satan to God, [in order for] them to receive forgiveness of sins and an inheritance among the ones having been sanctified by faith in Me” (Acts 26:18; ALT3).
+“… to open their eyes [in order] to turn [them] back from darkness to light and [from] the authority of Satan to God, [in order for] them to receive forgiveness of sins and an inheritance among the ones having been sanctified by faith in Me” (Acts 26:18; ALT3; bolding added).

 It is my belief that people turn from darkness to light when they come to believe the teachings of the Bible and live in accordance with them.
 The purpose statement for Darkness to Light is, “Explaining and Defending the Christian Faith.”

 However, in September 1998 I had to stop publication of the hardcopy newsletter due to my health situation.
 But I had already set up a website for Darkness to Light in July 1996, which continues to this day.
 The website currently has over 1,000 pages.
 Posted on the site are articles dealing with Christian theology, apologetics (defense of the Christian faith), cults, ethics, Bible versions, and much more.
 I also began to have books published in 2000, including a translation of the Bible, both the Old Testament and the New Testament.
 The above Scripture quote is from my translation.
 I also started a free email newsletter in September 2003, which now has about 1,000 subscribers.